lawrence-forooghian/ably-liveobjects-realtime-api-demo/swift/README.md

 I've had a go at converting most of the TypeScript interfaces and examples to Swift, and you can find the results in this directory.
 Have written some thoughts and challenges below.

-There are a few further thoughts, which I've not had a chance to formulate and write up here yet, dotted about the codebase in the form of TODOs.
-Probably some of them are also duplicates of what's here so I'd suggest ignoring them for now; I'll mop them up next week.
+There are some additional explanatory comments against the Swift code; search the code for `Lawrence`.

 ## Changes